Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 Is the upfront cost of home mitigation really worth it?

-In most cases, yes — especially in high-risk regions.
+In most cases, yes, especially in high-risk regions.
 Federal research shows that every $1 invested in disaster mitigation saves approximately $6 in future losses.
-Water shutoff devices often break even in under 3 years, while larger projects like FORTIFIED roofs or impact windows can take 5–10 years to recoup through insurance savings alone — but they can also prevent catastrophic out-of-pocket repair costs following a major storm.
-Grants like California's EBB program (up to $3,000–$7,000) and proposed federal tax credits that could cover up to 50% of eligible retrofit costs can significantly shorten the payback period.
+Water shutoff devices often break even in under 3 years, while larger projects like FORTIFIED roofs or impact windows can take 5–10 years to recoup through insurance savings alone.
+Grants like California's EBB program (up to $10,000 total) and Louisiana's Fortify Homes Program (up to $10,000 plus a matching state tax credit) can significantly shorten the payback period.

 Compare Home Insurance Plans in Ohio